Arch Linux and Manjaro on TUXEDO computers - Arch Linux and Manjaro on TUXEDO computers - TUXEDO Computers

 Rolling Release as an alternative

-In general, we recommend that customers who purchase a TUXEDO device also choose TUXEDO OS.
-The system is optimally prepared for our computers and notebooks.
-Assistants like Tomte take care of the configurations in the background, so that the system is always up-to-date and optimally configured.
-However, the two rolling release distributions Arch Linux and Manjaro offer themselves as alternatives to TUXEDO OS – albeit without our official support.
-Under both distributions, TUXEDO Control Center and the TUXEDO kernel modules can be installed without much effort.
-For many TUXEDO devices, there are also entries in the community Wiki.
+We generally recommend that customers also choose TUXEDO OS when purchasing a TUXEDO device.
+The system is optimally prepared for our devices.
+Assistants such as Tomte take care of the configurations in the background so that the system is always up to date and optimally configured.
+However, the two rolling release distributions Arch Linux and Manjaro offer themselves as an alternative to TUXEDO OS – albeit without our official support.
+TUXEDO Control Center and the TUXEDO kernel modules can be installed under both distributions without much effort.
+There are also entries in the community wiki for many TUXEDO devices.